 - You’re in luck with the weather, there’s about a 70% chance you’ll be visiting while the sun is shining.

-- There are 1 million ways to do LA right, the mentioned places below are simply personal and fan favorites.
-Think of this list as the starting place for what truly makes LA an amazing place to visit and go forth and make it your own.
+- There are 1 million ways to do LA right.
+The mentioned places below are simply personal and fan favorites.
+Think of this list as the starting place for what truly makes LA an amazing place to visit.
+Then go forth and make it your own.
 And seriously I hope that you do!

 THE MUST SEE’S